 Withdrawing money from a retirement account prior to the age of retirement will result in a 10% penalty.
 With a QDRO, you will not have to pay this penalty on any of the money you transfer to your soon-to-be former spouse.
 In addition to allowing an alternate payee to receive benefits while the participant is alive, a QDRO also allows an alternate payee to receive survivor benefits when the participant passes.

 If you are far from the age of retirement, you might not think this issue is too important, but safeguarding your retirement assets is one of the most essential things you can do for your future and time passes faster than you might think.

 Discuss the Details of Your Case with a Knowledgeable Divorce Attorney Today!

 Divorce can be incredibly complex, especially when it comes to asset and property division.
 At Letterio & Haug, LLP, our divorce team has more than two decades of collective legal experience and is committed to helping clients get through one of the most difficult experiences they will endure.
 The decisions you make now can profoundly impact your future, so do not attempt to handle this on your own.
 We will guide you through this process and help you achieve the results you need to comfortably move forward.

-Reach out to our law office today at (845) 203-0997 to set up a free initial case evaluation with one of our trusted family law attorneys.
+Reach out to our law office today at (845) 203-0997 to set up a personal initial case evaluation with one of our trusted family law attorneys.